 4 – Not using the rearview mirror when reversing

-With back up cameras now installed in every new American vehicle as of 2018, many drivers have become heavily reliant on this technology, rather than their car’s interior mirrors.
+With cameras now installed in every new American vehicle as of 2018, many drivers have become heavily reliant on this technology, rather than their car’s interior mirrors.
 However, these backup cameras are not nearly as accurate as your very own eyes.
 It is always necessary to look behind you when getting ready to reverse your vehicle.

 5 – Failing to adjust speed to weather conditions

 Different weather conditions require different driving behaviors.
 For example, sunny weather requires little to no adjustment in your driving.
 Alternatively, when it’s snowing or raining, you’ll want to drive more slowly to avoid your vehicle from losing traction with the ground.
 Failing to do so could result in an impending danger for you and vehicles around you.

 6 – Never reviewing the rules of the road